What is dental erosion?

 - Swallow vitamin C tablets whole with water instead of chewing

 Of course, a visit to your dentist twice a year will help keep your oral health in check.
-If you would like to book an appointment call 9333 6854
+Greenvale Dental Group can provide you with advice about whether your teeth require treatment, as well as how to prevent further dental erosion.
+If If you would like to book an appointment call 9333 6854 or book online today!

 The aim of this blog is to provide general information and does not contain all known facts about dental erosion.